julianoscabral/BioGEEM/README.md

 # BioGEEM
 A BioGeographical Eco-Evolutionary Model

-References:
+References presenting the model:

 Cabral, J.S., Wiegand, K., & Kreft, H. (submitted a).
 Interactions between ecological, evolutionary, and environmental processes unveil complex dynamics of insular plant diversity.
 Journal of Biogeography, xxxxxx.

+Cabral, J.S. & Kreft, H. (2012).
+Linking ecological niche, community ecology and biogeography: insights from a mechanistic niche model.
+Journal of Biogeography, 39, 2212-2224.

+References applying the model or model results:

 Cabral, J. S., Wiegand, K., Whittaker, R. J. & Kreft, H. (submitted b).
 Assessing predicted isolation effects from the general dynamic model of island biogeography with an eco-evolutionary model for plants.
 Journal of Biogeography, xxxxxxx.

-Cabral, J.S. & Kreft, H. (2012).
-Linking ecological niche, community ecology and biogeography: insights from a mechanistic niche model.
-Journal of Biogeography, 39, 2212-2224.
+Karger, D.N., Cord, A., Kessler, M., Kreft, H., Kühn, I., Pompe, S., Sandel, B., Sarmento Cabral, J., Smith, A., Svenning, J.-C., Tuomisto, H., Weigelt, P., Wesche, K. (2016).
+Delineating probabilistic species pools in ecology and biogeography.
+Global Ecology and Biogeography, 25, 489-501.

 The code has been written in C++ and compiled with Visual Studio C++ 2010 and 2015.
 The code integrates beyond the processes presented in the references above: disturbances, climate change, species invasion, temperature feedbacks, habitat degration in lowlands.